-Our audits were conducted for the purpose of forming opinions on the financial statements that collectively comprise the District's basic financial statements.
-The introductory section on pages 1 through 8, the supplementary information of combining schedules on pages 67 through 70, and the statistical section on pages 71 through 85 are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the District's basic financial statements.
+The introductory section on pages 1 through 8, the supplementary information of combining schedules on pages 64 through 67, and the statistical section on pages 68 through 82 are presented for purposes of additional analysis and are not a required part of the basic financial statements.